zussel/matador/guide/date.md

 title: Date
 ---

-OOS comes with its own simple date class.
+matador comes with its own simple date class.
 It represents a date consisting of year, month and day.
 The underlying calendar is a julian date calendar.
 Once a date object exists it can be modified, copied or assigned.
 For full documentation see the [api](/api/classoos_1_1date/).